11 Best Floor Press Alternatives For Jacked Triceps

 Coaching Points

-Safety Tip: Make sure to always use a spotter when bench pressing with a barbell regardless of the weight being used.
+Make sure to always have a spotter when bench pressing with a barbell regardless of the weight being used.

 Medicine Ball Pushups